NoorFatima-14/learnforge-support-assistant/README.md

   to — right now my test set is weighted toward checking it hands off *enough*, not toward checking it doesn't hand off *too much*.

-## Trade-offs — what I'd change with more time
+## Trade-offs — what I would change with more time

 - **Search**: already uses real vector search (see "How it works" above).
   The next step at real scale would be moving from directly comparing